Jason Peck

 Author's posts

-Please Stop Trying To Kill Me, Dad
+Please Stop Trying To Kill Me, Dad: Origin

 In September 2001, I watched a one-woman show by London-based performer/theatremaker Peta Lily.
 The stand-up theatre show, Topless, was about ‘life and death and love and hate and sex and sticking plaster and breasts.’
 It was fantastic, very funny.
 I thought to myself, “this!
 This is the sort of work I want to be doing. …